pulkomandy/grafx2/doc/README.txt

 We enjoy programming GrafX2, we hope you will enjoy drawing with it.
 If you like the program, here is a list of things you can do:
-* Register as an user at https://www.ohloh.net/p/grafx2 to improve our Karma
 * Port GrafX2 to your favourite platform
 * Report bugs or ask for features you miss (you'll get credited in the helpscreen !)